Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Introduction

-Lately, there has been significant interest in characterizing IRS performance for integrated sensing and communications (ISAC) systems \cite{jiang2022intelligent,wang2021joint,sankar2021joint,elbir2022the,wang2022jointwaveform,hua2022joint,li2022dual,zhu2022intelligent,du2022reconfigurable}.
-The motivation for developing ISAC systems lies in addressing the increasing spectrum congestion by designing common hardware and waveforms for both radar and communications \cite{mishra2019toward,dokhanchi2019a,wu2022resource,liu2020joint}.
+Lately, there has been significant interest in characterizing IRS performance for integrated sensing and communications (ISAC) systems \cite{wang2021joint,sankar2021joint,wang2022jointwaveform,hua2022joint,zhu2022intelligent,sankar2022beamforming,liu2022joint2}.
+The motivation for developing ISAC systems lies in addressing the increasing spectrum congestion by designing common hardware and waveforms for both radar and communications \cite{mishra2019toward,wu2022resource,liu2020joint,luo2022joint}.
 These dual-function radar-communications (DFRC) units \cite{hassanien2016dual} have the advantages of resource sharing, hardware cost and energy efficiency.
 A single-IRS-aided DFRC proposed in \cite{jiang2022intelligent} was radar-centric in that it maximized the radar SNR while utilizing the reflecting surface to simultaneously facilitate the target detection and single-user communications.
-This was extended to multiple users in \cite{wang2021joint}, in which the radar transmit beampattern was synthesized and followed by minimization of multi-user interference (MUI) to guarantee the communications QoS.
-While several theoretical works assume the IRS phase-shifts to be continuous-valued, in practice, the shifts only admit discrete/quantized values.
-This aspect was analyzed in the IRS-aided DFRC system suggested in \cite{wang2022jointwaveform}.
-A few other recent studies on communications-centric DFRC design, where the IRS facilitates in maximizing secrecy rates \cite{fang2021sinr,irs_jrc_SecrecyRateOptMishra}.
+This was extended to multiple users in \cite{wang2021joint}, wherein the radar transmit beampattern was synthesized and was followed by a minimization of multi-user interference (MUI) to guarantee the communications QoS. {On the other hand, \cite{wang2021ris} used IRS to enhance the radar detection probability and ensure certain communications SINR over all users.
+To improve the robustness of IRS-aided ISAC, \cite{song2022joint} maximized the minimum gain towards all the targets while guaranteeing the communications SNR.} While several theoretical works assume the IRS phase-shifts to be continuous-valued, in practice, the shifts only admit discrete/ quantized values.
+This aspect was analyzed in the IRS-aided DFRC system suggested in \cite{wang2022jointwaveform}. {The semi-active IRS in \cite{esmaeilbeig2023quantized} employed discrete phase-shifts and simultaneously enhanced the radar SNR and communications SNR.} A few other recent studies on communications-centric DFRC design, where the IRS facilitates in maximizing secrecy rates \cite{irs_jrc_SecrecyRateOptMishra}. {Recently, in \cite{luo2022joint}, IRS is utilized to enhance the communications sum-rate while guarantee the radar detection performance via shaping the transmit beampattern of BS.
+Compared with \cite{luo2022joint} which deploys IRS only for communications user, the proposed method utilize IRS to boost the overall performance of DFRC system.}